 Often niche specialists with superb credentials, they’ve set up their businesses to compete directly with the major industry players, and they’re frequently winning due to their agility and top-class customer service.
 Always thinking at least one step ahead, they’re utilizing every tool at their disposal to hone their competitive edge—from strategic partnerships and gaining ABS status, to outsourcing for increased efficiency, to harnessing the latest technologies to run their firm and connect with new clients.”

-IMHO Cloud-based Law Practice, Legal Case Management Software and CRM systems for Law Firms & Lawyers is one of the best innovations (and latest technologies) in recent years and the ideal choice for entrepreneurial lawyers.
+IMHO Cloud-based Law Practice, Legal Case Management Software and legal CRM systems are one of the best innovations (and latest technologies) in recent years and the ideal choice for entrepreneurial lawyers.
 Clio and Kulahub are certainly worth a sneaky peek for the aspirant and established entrepreneurial lawyer and business of law.

 My personal entrepreneurial lawyer journey began in 2008 when I devised the ROAR sales model befitting for an ambitious and dynamic lawyer in this digital age; it involved honing my niche, the creation of my personal brand (Chrissie lightfoot—The Entrepreneur Lawyer), building a referral network online and offline and delivering extraordinary customer service using technology and the internet.
 I danced into the offline and online legal and business worlds and online social network scene as an entrepreneurial lawyer serving the entrepreneur of tomorrow, today.